Gerhard Ebeling: Life

 From 1950 Ebeling was the chief editor of the publication Zeitschrift für Theologie und Kirche, and for several decades he presided over the Commission for the Publication of the Works of Martin Luther.
 Gerhard Ebeling held honorary doctorates from the universities of Bonn (1952), Uppsala (1970), St. Louis (1971), Edinburgh (1981), Neuchâtel (1993), and Tübingen (1997).

 Ebeling's primary academic interests lay in the area of hermeneutics and the theology of Martin Luther, and both of these areas were combined in his focus on the proclamation of the gospel in the Christian Church.
-In connection with hermeneutics and the New Testament, he came in close contact with Ernst Fuchs, with whom he shared his interest in proclamation; in the early 1960s, Ebeling and Fuchs were guest lecturers at Claremont in Southern California where they presented their vision of a new hermeneutic (see James M. Robinson and John B. Cobb, Jr., eds., The New Hermeneutic, 1964).
-Both Ebeling and Fuchs stressed the character and power of language, the role of the Bible in the pulpit (Wesley O. Allen, Determining the Form, Structures for Preaching, 2008).
+In connection with hermeneutics and the New Testament, he came in close contact with Ernst Fuchs, with whom he shared his interest in proclamation; in the early 1960s, Ebeling and Fuchs were guest lecturers at Claremont in Southern California where they presented their vision of a new hermeneutic.
+Both Ebeling and Fuchs stressed the character and power of language, the role of the Bible in the pulpit.

-From a systematic perspective, Ebeling's thought focused on the relationship between law and gospel, and one of his most original contributions was to interpret this relationship within the context of a relational ontology based on the situation of human beings coram Deo and coram hominibus.
-In researching Luther's interpretation of the Psalms, Ebeling discovered the central role of the coram-relation and developed the idea in the context of an ontology.
+The theologian Hans-Dieter Betz praised Ebeling for his "theological profundity, ethical sensitivity, human wisdom, and the refined style of his German prose," the combination of which "constitutes a permanent intellectual treasure."

 He died on 30 September 2001.